dschenck/easychart/docs/contents/dimensions.rst

     New and updated in version 0.0.17

-By default, charts are rendered with a default width of :code:`600px` and height of :code:`400px` in the Jupyter notebook.
+By default, charts are rendered in the Jupyter notebook with a default width of :code:`600px` and height of :code:`400px`.

 .. hint::